How to remember words – the seven steps

 Time, time, and once again time.
 You may be too busy for anything.
 Fortunately, part of language learning is informal: Dutch texts are everywhere in the street, you can watch Netflix with subtitling, and the internet provides Dutch 24/7.

-However, when you have decided to learn Dutch, be happy when you are an adult.
+However, when you have decided to learn Dutch, be happy as an adult.
 In the first place, you know how to study.
 Moreover, strong motivation will help you to persevere and take the 7 steps for each word you want to remember.

 Finally, which are the 7 steps that are required?

-Step 1 and Step 2: Find them and note them, preferably writing each letter yourself
+Step 1 and Step 2: Look up the meaning and note the word, preferably writing each letter yourself

 Step 1 – Translate.
 You’ll find a new word, and you want to know what the new word means.
 The Delft method, if you use that, makes it easy: you just click the word and get the translation in your language.
 Otherwise, you look it up, using your phone.
 And, when using Google Translate, do you add a star to the important words so that you can find them back easily?
 Finally, a conscience question.
 Do you ever reread your starred words?